Stee-T/NARMAX/Examples/2_Rational_Fitting/README.md

 The handling of non-linearities was explained in the [first example / tutorial](https://github.com/Stee-T/rFOrLSR/tree/main/Examples/1_Linear_in_the_Parameters "Basics and Linear-in-the-parameter system fitting Example").
 The only addition is the Boolean iterable `MakeRational` containing a True / False for each non-linearity determining if it is to be made into a denominator regressor.
 This illustrates one of the reasons why the `NonLinearities` list needs to start with an Identity (object), as unprocessed regressors must have the option to be put in the denominator.

-Trivially, the `MakeRational` argument needs to be passed to the *NonLinearizer* signal-CTor and to the validation function to be applied during test and validation signal construction.
+Trivially, the `MakeRational` argument needs to be passed to the *NonLinearizer* regressor-CTor and to the validation function to be applied during test and validation regressor construction.

 ```python
 NonLinearities = [ rFOrLSR.Identity ] # List of NonLinearity objects, must start with identity